cyclikal/cyckei/docs/usage.rst

 viewing completed tests and creating new scripts to be run by the server.

 The server should be launched before a client from the root directory with

 .. code-block:: bash

-  py cyckei.py server
+  python cyckei.py server

 If a client does not have a server to connect to, it will be essentially non functional.
 After the server is launched the client can be launched from the root directory with

 .. code-block:: bash

-  py cyckei.py client
+  python cyckei.py client

 Finally, the explorer can be launched from the root directory with

 .. code-block:: bash

-  py cyckei.py explorer
+  python cyckei.py explorer

 On Windows a bash file can be set up as a shortcut to run each command sequence.